ATF Announces Pistol Brace "Amnesty" Period: What It Means For You

 Frequently Asked Questions

-What are the requirements for registering a pistol-braced firearm during the amnesty?
+What are the requirements for registering a pistol-braced firearm under the potential amnesty?

 Related News